-All urine specimens identified as positive on the initial test will be confirmed using gas chromatography/mass spectrometry (GC/MS) or an equivalent or more accurate scientifically accepted method approved by the HCA.
-Alcohol will be confirmed using gas chromatography.
+All breath and urine specimens identified as positive on the initial test will be confirmed using gas chromatography/mass spectrometry (GC/MS) or an equivalent or more accurate scientifically accepted method approved by the HCA, except that alcohol will be confirmed using gas chromatography.
 All confirmation will be done by quantitative analysis.
-Concentrations which exceed the linear region of the standard curve will be documented in the laboratory and recorded as "greater than highest standard curve value."
-The following confirmation cutoff levels will be used when analyzing specimens to determine whether they are positive or negative for these drug metabolites.
-All levels equal to or exceeding the following will be reported as positive:
+Concentrations, which exceed the linear region of the standard curve, will be documented in the laboratory and recorded as "greater than highest standard curve value".
+The following confirmation cutoff levels2 will be used when analyzing specimens to determine whether they are positive or